root-project/root/bindings/pyroot/pythonizations/doc/index.md

-\defgroup Pythonizations PyROOT pythonizations
+\defgroup Pythonizations Python interface
-\brief PyROOT specific pythonizations.
+\brief Python-specific functionalities offered by ROOT

-This page lists PyROOT specific user functions as well as all the ROOT classes with pythonizations - special, more pythonic interfaces for PyROOT.
+This page lists the so-called "pythonizations", that is those functionalities offered by ROOT for classes and functions which are specific to Python usage of the package and provide a more pythonic experience.